ecyao/ecyao.github.io/_pages/research.md

 ## Works in progress
 *(Abstract/drafts upon request).*

-- Brook no compromise: How to negotiate a united front
+- "Brook no compromise: How to negotiate a united front" *Scheduled SPSA 2023*
-- Apophantic Empiricism: The Current Epistemology of the Social Sciences

 ## Peer-Reviewed Publications